jmlea16/GEEClimT/README.md

 ![image](https://github.com/jmlea16/GEEClimT/assets/40822976/47ea2734-810d-4ba2-b6d5-1d846e5837aa)

 At this point, the output data can be downloaded from a user's Google Drive for use in further analysis and/or visualisation.

+*Tip: if your query generates a lot of export tasks, the [Open Earth Engine Google Chrome browser extension](https://chrome.google.com/webstore/detail/open-earth-engine-extensi/dhkobehdekjgdahfldleahkekjffibhg) developed by Mathieu Gravey provides users with a "Run all tasks" option.*

 ### Step 5 (vector/CSV)